slamora/brackets-wiki/NativeFileSystem.md

 ### Encodings

-When specifying UTF file encodings, you should use _utf8_ as opposed to _utf-8_.
+Currently, the only encoding supported is UTF-8 (_utf-8_), which can be accessed via the following constant:

-Currently, the only encoding supported is UTF-8 (_utf8_)
+    NativeFileSystem.Encodings.UTF8

 ### Security Errors